 Home > Our Work > State EV Policy > Pennsylvania EV Policy

-The Electrification Coalition conducts policy work in Pennsylvania to advance the deployment and adoption of electric vehicles and development of charging infrastructure.
+The Electrification Coalition conducts policy work in Pennsylvania to advance the deployment and adoption of electric vehicles and the development of charging infrastructure.

-© 2022 ELECTRIFICATION COALITION
+© 2023 ELECTRIFICATION COALITION

 Amy Malaki is the Director of Partnerships and Policy at SkyNRG and SkyNRG Americas, pioneering global leaders in sustainable aviation fuel production and supply.
 Prior to SkyNRG, Amy was the Associate Director for the transportation portfolio at the ClimateWorks Foundation where she developed philanthropic investment strategies to advance a sustainable, equitable and low-carbon mobility system.
 She also pioneered the organization’s international aviation decarbonization strategy.
 Prior to that she focused on Asia business development at Better Place, a Silicon Valley electric vehicle network startup.
 She has a B.A. in Chinese and China studies from the University of Washington and an M.A. in international policy studies (energy and environment) from Stanford University.